Best time to travel

 There is no clear boundary between mountain and plateau, and northern slope of the mountain is part of the plateau.
 Most of the mountains in this territory are in north-south direction, and a few are northeast-southwest and northwest-southeast.

-The highest elevation in the territory is 6220 meters, the lowest elevation is 3143 meters, the valley elevation is between 3100-3800 meters, the relative height difference is about 1042 meters, and the average elevation is 4065 meters.
+The highest elevation in the territory is 6220 meters, the lowest elevation is 3143 meters, valley elevation is between 3100-3800 meters, the relative height difference is about 1042 meters, and average elevation is 4065 meters.

 There are three major types of landforms in Sangri County: alpine landforms, river valley landforms and aeolian landforms.

 –Alpine landforms: It is the most distributed in Sangri.
 The relative height of high mountains is above 1000 meters.
 Modern glaciers are developed around some peaks at an altitude of about 6000 meters.
-The rivers in the high mountains are deep, the valleys are steep, and the vertical drop is large.
+The rivers in high mountains are deep, the valleys are steep, and the vertical drop is large.

 –River valley landforms: mostly distributed along rivers below 4000 meters above sea level, roughly divided into wide valleys with width of 1-3 kilometers, narrow valleys with average width of 500m to 1 km, and canyons with average width of 100 to 200 meters